EquiMed logo.

 Causes

-Mosquito bites become a problem when environmental factors create a breeding ground where they can thrive and have unfettered access to horses and other animals.
+Mosquito bites become a problem when environmental factors create a breeding ground where mosquitoes can thrive and have unfettered access to horses and other animals.
 Female mosquitoes use blood as a protein source to develop eggs.
 Mosquitoes tend to bite anywhere on the horse, making it difficult to fend them off.

 Prevention

-Prevention of mosquito bites is best accomplished by reducing the population of mosquitoes through reduction of breeding places, using physical barriers such as horse clothing to keep mosquitoes off, keeping horses stabled during dawn and dusk hours when mosquitoes are most active, using premise sprays and traps, and applying topical insecticides or repellents.
+Prevention of mosquito bites is best accomplished by reducing the population of mosquitoes through reduction of breeding places, using physical barriers such as horse cover sheets to keep mosquitoes off, keeping horses stabled during dawn and dusk hours when mosquitoes are most active, using premise sprays and traps, and applying topical insecticides or repellents.

 Treatment